-If you put a certain amount of monthly or annual investment into advertising, it could per pay per click (PPC) advertising or something like that -- once your budget is gone, that’s the end of that source of website traffic.
+If you put a certain amount of monthly or annual investment into advertising, it could be per pay-per-click (PPC) advertising or something like that -- once your budget is gone, that’s the end of that source of website traffic.

-Huge Percentage of Colo Space Leads Come from Efforts Not Undertaken During the Current Month
+A Huge Percentage of Colocation Space Leads Come from Efforts Not Undertaken During the Current Month

-70% to 80% of what’s generating leads on our website and on our clients’ websites is typically content that was not created that month.
+70% to 80% of what’s generating leads on our website and clients’ websites is typically content not created that month.

 Let me repeat that because it’s a hugely important mindset shift:

-70% to 80% of what’s creating leads for us and creating leads for our clients in a given month is coming from content that was created in previous months.
+70% to 80% of what’s creating leads for us and creating leads for our clients in a given month comes from content created in previous months.

-So there’s a huge amount of leverage that gets created over time by getting to the point that you have a couple of hundred blog posts and couple dozen well-converting landing pages.
+So a huge amount of leverage gets created over time by getting to the point that you have a couple of hundred blog posts and a couple dozen well-converting landing pages.